On the $p$-adic theory of local models: The affine flag variety

 where the subsets $W_i$ are closed for the Bruhat order $W_0=W_1\cup W_2$ and $W_3=W_1 \cap W_2$.
 Since we may and do assume all these Schubert perfect schemes to be contained in a single connected component of $\Fl_{\calG,\bar{k}}$ (which implies $H^0(\mathcal{O}^\times)\cong \bar{k}^\times$ by perfectly properness), we get a natural isomorphism

 By definition $S_0=S_1\cup_{S_3} S_2$, which implies that it suffices to show the claim for $X=\Fl_{(\calI,\calG),\bar{k},w}$ an Iwahori--Schubert perfect variety.

 Injectivity can be reduced to Demazure varieties, see \cite[Theorem 6.1]{BS17}.
 The Demazure varieties $\calD_{\calI,\bar{k},\dot{w}}$ are $\bbP_{\bar k}^{1,\on{perf}}$-fibrations and can be handled directly, see \cite[Proposition 3.4]{HZ20}.
 To treat surjectivity, it suffices to descend certain line bundles on $\calD_{\calI, \bar{k},\dot w}$ back to the Iwahori--Schubert varieties.
 By \cite[Theorem 6.13]{BS17}, it remains to check that restriction of $\calL$ to geometric fibers is trivial.
-For this, see \cite[Proposition 3.9]{HZ20}. \end{proof}
+For this, the argument in \cite[Proposition 3.9]{HZ20} applies, see \cite[Lemma~4.8]{FHLR22}. \end{proof}

 The choice of a $\bbZ[p^{-1}]$-basis in $\mathrm{Pic}(\Fl_{\calG,\bar{k},W})$ seems arbitrary, due to $p$-divisibility.
 However, using the deperfection $\mathcal{I}\otimes_{O} \bar{k}$ for the quotient $R\in \mathrm{Alg}^{\mathrm{perf}}_{\bar{k}}\mapsto \mathcal{I}(R)$ of $L^+_{\bar{k}}\calI$, the perfect curve $\Fl_{(\calI,\calG),\bar{k},\bbS_W}$ has a canonical equivariant deperfection, see \Cref{prop_can_deperf_equiv}, yielding a natural $\bbZ$-lattice.